Research

 A primary source is where the author is presenting his or her own information either based on professional knowledge or research.
 This is the best type of source to use when conducting research.

 A secondary source is where the author is reporting information presented from other people.
-This means that there could be a misunderstanding or misinterpretation or the information, and it is not considered as reliable as primary sources.
+This means that there could be a misunderstanding or misinterpretation of the information, and it is not considered as reliable as primary sources.

 Traditional Sources, Electronic Library Resources, and Internet Sources